itisusama-writer/marionette-effect/chapters/chapter-6.md

 “No fingerprints,” his partner muttered.
 “Cash looks clean too, probably untraceable.
 And this thing” he pointed to the device “feels like a toy until you notice it’s broadcasting something.”

 Rahim’s brow furrowed.
-“So we’ve got a mystery benefactor delivering… what?
+“So we’ve got a mystery benefactor delivering... what?
 A bribe?
 A warning?”

 He tapped the photo taped to the lid.
 Four young women, their faces hidden in shadow, walking away into the night.
 It didn’t match any gang drop-off style he’d seen.
 No drugs, no contraband.
 Just money and an eerie little gadget.

-“Whoever they are,” Rahim said, “they knew exactly where to walk, how to avoid cameras… mostly.”
+“Whoever they are,” Rahim said, “they knew exactly where to walk, how to avoid cameras... mostly.”
 He gestured toward the street camera footage now looping on his tablet.
 The clip showed the girls crossing the street, keeping perfect distance, not speaking.

 Too precise.
 Too deliberate.
 And too young.

 “They don’t look like criminals,” his partner said.
-“More like… students.
+“More like... students.
 Or office workers.”

 Rahim didn’t reply.
 The gut feeling forming in him was stranger than that.
 This wasn’t their plan.
 They were following orders.